ugjka/go-tz/README.md

 * Shapefile is simplified using a lossy method so it may be innacurate along the borders
 * This is purerly in-memory.
 Uses ~100MB of ram
+* Nautical timezones are not included for practical reasons